PROFIT: A Specialized Optimizer for Deep Fine Tuning: Method

 \subsection{The \ourmethod{} Optimizer}

-We describe the complete algorithm of \ourmethod{} in Alg~\ref{algo:optimizer}.
-Our method is easy-to-understand and modular, which can be encapsulated within the definition of an optimizer step.
-Next, we provide a discussion of the hyperparameters and the details of the implementation, and conclude with our assumptions and the limitations of \ourmethod{}.

-At a high level, an implementation of \ourmethod{} involves defining an optimizer wrapper which takes as argument two separate standard optimizers, $\mathbf{O}$ and $\mathbf{O}^{(\text{ref})}$ as inputs.
-The latter ``reference" optimizer perturbs the system from equilibrium, while the former ``main" optimizer uses this perturbation to make a final update.
-The entire logic of \ourmethod{} can be encapsulated within the logic of this optimizer wrapper class, making the method very portable, modular, and invariant to the choice of ``main" optimizer.
+Implementing \ourmethod{} (Algorithm~\ref{algo:optimizer}) involves defining an optimizer wrapper that takes two standard optimizers $\mathbf{O}$ and $\mathbf{O}^{(\text{ref})}$ as inputs.
+The latter ``reference” optimizer perturbs the system from equilibrium, while the former ``main” optimizer uses this perturbation to make the final update.
+The entire logic of \ourmethod{} can be encapsulated within the logic of this optimizer wrapper class, making the method very portable, modular, and invariant to the choice of ``main” optimizer.

-Given a model $\mathcal{M}$ with weights $\theta$ which has been trained on data $\mathbf{X}$ corresponding to an old task, and a data source $\mathbf{X'}$ from a similar domain corresponding to a new task (with a task loss $L$), we aim to fine-tune $\mathcal{M}$ to work well on both the old and new tasks.
-Note that we make a strict assumption about having a converged model $M$ available as an input to \ourmethod{}; any random or untrained weights in the model can lead to poor performance.
-Additionally, our model also requires two instantiated optimizers, a standard optimizer $\mathbf{O}$ and a reference optimizer $\mathbf{O}^{(\text{ref})}$.
+Given a model $\mathcal{M}$ with weights $\theta$ trained on data $\mathbf{X}$ corresponding to an old task, and a data source $\mathbf{X'}$ from a similar domain corresponding to a new task (with a task loss $L$), our objective is to fine-tune $\mathcal{M}$ to work well on both old and new tasks.
+We make a strict assumption about having a converged model $M$ available as input to \ourmethod{}; untrained weights will lead to poor performance.
+Furthermore, our approach also requires two optimizers, a standard optimizer $\mathbf{O}$ and a reference optimizer $\mathbf{O}^{(\text{ref})}$.
 The user can tune $\mathbf{O}$ as per their needs, while we recommend using SGD for $\mathbf{O}^{(\text{ref})}$.

 A step through our optimizer works as follows.
-First, we store the current state of $\mathcal{M}$ by saving $\theta$ into $\theta_{\text{ref}}$.
+First, we store the current state of $\mathcal{M}$ by saving $\theta$ in $\theta_{\text{ref}}$.
 Next, we draw $n_{\text{ref}}$ batches from $\mathbf{X'}$, one at a time, and iteratively minimize $L$ with the reference optimizer $\mathbf{O^{(\text{ref})}}$.
 We have now perturbed the system from equilibrium and must decide the best way to restore the said equilibrium.